Zhomb/Splatnet2_RPC_CSharp/README.md

 ## Requirements
 To use this program you have to have:
--.Net core and .NET framwork 4.6+, you can get them [here] (https://www.microsoft.com/net/download).
+- .Net core and .NET framwork 4.6+, you can get them [here](https://www.microsoft.com/net/download).
--Your Splatnet cookie go [here] (github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions) to find out how to obtain it.
+- Your Splatnet cookie go [here](github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions) to find out how to obtain it.
--Internet connection and discord.
+- Internet connection and discord.

 ## Setup
 1. Make sure you have .NET framework 4.6.